2017 New Year Resolutions For NQ Mobile

 After the management exercises the option, NQ will have close to $1.2B cash, counting the $220MM cash from the new CB offering.
 So, it's highly probable that NQ will start a share buyback.
 This amount will be somewhere between $100MM to $200MM.
 That scale will certainly drive up the share price.

-Of course, all these cash-per-share calculations are based on the assumption that the FLM and Showself divestment will be successful.
+Of course, all these cash per share calculations are based on the assumption that the FLM and Showself divestment will be successful.
 At this point, I'd say NQ has an 80% chance to announce the official Sales and Purchase agreement around Feb.
 20.

 Summary

 Based on my calculations, the very conservative estimate for the intrinsic value of NQ stock is about $10/share ($7 cash + $3 Link Motion).
-As of writing, the NQ stock price is about $3.80, so the stock has about 150% to 200% upward potential within the timeframe of three to four months.
+As of writing, NQ's stock price is about $3.80, so the stock has about 150% to 200% upward potential within the time frame of three to four months.

 Disclosure: I am/we are long NQ.